Published by : Rishikul YogshalaPublished on: January 1, 2026

 1. Downward-Facing Dog (Adho Mukha Svanasana)

 Downward-Facing Dog is an excellent pose for runners as it stretches and strengthens multiple muscle groups simultaneously.
 It stretches the calves, hamstrings, and Achilles tendons, which tend to get tight from running.
 This pose also opens up the shoulders, chest, and back, improving posture and relieving tension.
-It helps runners improve their overall flexibility, prevent injuries, and enhance their running performance.
+It helps yoga for runners helps improve their overall flexibility, prevents injuries, and enhances their running performance.

 How to Do Downward-Facing Dog Pose: